agilizzulhaq/Pro-Player-Valorant/README.md

 # Professional Valorant Player
-This project was created to complete learning to make android applications for beginners course in Dicoding
+This project was created to complete "Belajar Membuat Aplikasi Android untuk Pemula" course in Dicoding